erdi/webdriver-binaries-gradle-plugin/README.md

 ### Importing into IDE

-The project is setup to generate IntelliJ configuration files.
+The project is setup to work with IntelliJ IDEA, simply import it using the native IntelliJ IDEA import for Gradle projects.
-Simply run `./gradlew idea` and open the generated `*.ipr` file in IntelliJ.

 ### Tests